OracularIS/autest/docs/casestudy.md

 2. **URL Prompt**:
    - After initiating the test, a prompt appears requesting the URL.
-   - Enter the URL and confirm to proceed with the test.
+   - Enter the URL for the wave planning module and confirm to proceed with the test.

 3. **Wave Planning Execution**:
    - The system simulates the wave planning process, which involves organizing and optimizing order fulfillment.
    - Orders are grouped and prioritized based on predefined criteria.
    - Efficient picking plans are generated to streamline the fulfillment process.
+   - The system simulates user interactions with the web interface, ensuring the correct execution of wave planning activities.

 4. **Database Updates**:
    - Relevant database tables are updated to reflect the changes made during wave planning.
    - This includes updating order statuses, generating picking lists, and recording any modifications to order details.
+   - The system ensures that all changes are accurately recorded in the database, maintaining data integrity and consistency.

 5. **Completion**:
-   - The execution console displays each step, with the current step highlighted.
+   - The execution console displays each step of the process, with the current step highlighted for easy tracking.
-   - Status and elapsed time for each row are shown, providing a clear overview of the test progress and performance.
+   - The status (success or failure) and elapsed time for each row are shown, providing a clear overview of the test progress and performance.
+   - On completion, the test provides a detailed report, including any discrepancies or errors encountered during the execution.

+### Conclusion

+This case study demonstrates the effectiveness of Smart AUtest in executing web-based tests for the wave planning process.
+By simulating the organization and optimization of order fulfillment, the system ensures accurate grouping and prioritization of orders, generation of efficient picking plans, and updating of relevant database tables.
+This process not only verifies the system's functionality but also enhances the reliability and efficiency of order fulfillment operations.

+### Recommendations

+- **Regular Testing**: Implement regular testing schedules to ensure ongoing accuracy and reliability of the wave planning process.
+- **Data Validation**: Continuously validate sample data and test scripts to reflect any changes in the wave planning process or database schema.
+- **Enhanced Reporting**: Utilize detailed test reports to identify and address any issues promptly, ensuring smooth operations.

+By following these recommendations and utilizing the comprehensive testing capabilities of Smart AUtest, organizations can significantly improve their order fulfillment processes and ensure seamless operations in their wave planning departments.

 ## Run Set for RF Receiving